Search documentation...

 Create new journey

 To create a new journey, go to the journeys overview page and click add journey in the top right corner.
 You’ll be prompted to select a parent model (if you’ve set up more than one) and to give your journey a name and description.
-Finally click create journey and your journey is now created.
+Finally, click create journey.

 Edit view